Rated Excellent 4.8 out of 5

 The Argentine passport is characterized by its blue cover adorned with the national emblem, including the sun of May.
 It is typically valid for 10 years for adults and 5 years for minors.

-Argentina Citizenship Benefits
+12 Benefits of Argentina Citizenship

 1. Political Rights and Right to Hold Public Office